supervisely-ecosystem/import-app-from-scratch/README.md

 - path on your local computer could be `/Users/admin/projects/import-app-from-scratch/results/`
 - path in the current project folder on your local computer could be `results/`

-Also note that all paths in Supervisely server are absolute and start from '/' symbol, so you need to specify the full path to the folder, for example `/data/my_folder/`
+Also note that all paths on Supervisely server are absolute and start from '/' symbol, so you need to specify the full path to the folder, for example `/data/my_folder/`

 > Don't forget to add this path to `.gitignore` to exclude it from the list of files tracked by Git.

-To switch between local and advanced debug modes, select appropriate debug configuration in **`Run & Debug`** menu in VS Code
+To switch between local and advanced debug modes, select corresponding debug configuration in **`Run & Debug`** menu in VS Code

 <img src="https://github.com/supervisely-ecosystem/import-app-from-scratch/assets/48913536/f191f0f3-43be-451a-8787-5ada0b9b74f9">